SCRAM Authentication Mechanisms

 Default Authentication Mechanism

-authentication mechanism is a fallback setting that instructs
+The DEFAULT authentication mechanism is a fallback setting that instructs

 the driver to negotiate the first authentication mechanism supported by the